 7. You Ask For a Higher Credit Limit

 Even though your credit card issuer checked your credit when you applied for your card, it will likely check it again if you ask for a higher credit limit.
-This could be reported as a credit inquiry, which could affect your score, said Gerri Detweiler, a credit expert and education director for Nav, which helps business owners manage their credit.
+This could be reported as a credit inquiry, which could affect your score, said Gerri Detweiler, a credit expert and former education director for Nav, which helps business owners manage their credit.

 How to avoid it: If at all possible, try to spend well within your current credit limit.
 That way, you won’t put your credit at risk.